-I've written probably six or seven blog entries inside my head since NINJAS went on submission, but I'm honestly afraid of writing and then publishing any of them for fear they might make me look:
+I've written at least six or seven blog entries inside my head since my manuscript went on submission, but I'm honestly afraid of writing and then publishing any of them for fear they might make me look:

 Now, I'm woefully human, so realistically, I've probably been ALL OF THOSE THINGS at some point in my lifetime, trying them on like new baseball caps, but I'm always working on my shit, man.
 In the meantime, I'm writing this entry mostly for myself, but also for other aspiring literary fiction writers looking for blog entries about what it's like going on submission as a literary fiction writer.
 I think that's generically important because almost every blog I've found online detailing the woes of being on submission has been written by genre fiction writers, but commercial fiction for the most important has its own rules, some of which don't apply perfectly (or at all) to literary fiction manuscripts.

 Being on submission TOTALLY FUCKING SUCKS.
 There, I said it.